bashrc2/epicyon/manual/manual.md

 In November the website formerly known as Twitter changed it's terms of service such that any posts made by users, including attached images or videos, could be used worldwide and royalty-free to train its generative AI model and produce derivative grifter-oriented content.
 This resulted in another exodus and shutdowns of Twitter accounts in order to try to forestall such abuses of content.

+### 2025: Facebook fires fact checkers
+To kick off the start of the year Mark Zuckerberg, believed to be a major funder of the Social Web Foundation, announced that he would "get rid of fact checkers" and that there would consequently be "more bad stuff" on his platforms, including Threads.

 ### Fediverse culture shock
 This is what happens when someone has only had a presence within large corporate sites, such as the website formerly known as Twitter or Facebook, and then moves to a federated system on the open internet.